Back to Blog

 The initial documentation review typically reveals that established manufacturers already possess 30-60% of required quality system elements, though they may lack the formal structure and integration that ISO 9001 demands.
 Companies should budget for additional documentation translation services if serving francophone markets in Eastern Ontario, adding $1,500-$3,000 to Phase 1 costs.
 Manufacturing facilities should also consider engaging key suppliers during this phase, as supplier qualification requirements under ISO 9001 can significantly impact existing procurement relationships.
 Early supplier communication prevents supply chain disruptions and reduces the risk of non-conformances during the certification audit.

 Phase 3 (Months 9-12) covers certification readiness and audit activities, accounting for the remaining 15-20% of costs.
 This includes pre-audit reviews, certification audit fees, and any corrective action support required.
+The NIST Manufacturing Extension Partnership offers cost-sharing resources that some Ontario manufacturers access through affiliated Canadian programmes to offset expenses during this final push to certification.

 Ontario manufacturers can often spread payments quarterly or tie them to specific milestones, improving cash flow management.
 Many consulting firms offer flexible payment terms recognising the capital constraints that manufacturing companies face, particularly when investing in multiple improvement initiatives simultaneously.